Bdot42/mfakto/README-mfakto.txt

   Please read the next question, too.

 Q Can I run multiple instances of mfakto on the same computer?
-A Well, normally yes, but there is a bug that sometimes freezes the whole computer when one of multiple instances exits.
+A Yes, and in most cases this is necessary to make full use of the GPU(s).
+  A single instance can only run on a single GPU (no difference how the GPU's are configured).

 Q Which tasks should I assign to mfakto?
-A Currently, the 71-bit kernel is the only fast one (though everything up to 95-bit will work).
-Due to an internal optimization, factors > 2^64 are 5-10% faster than factors up to 2^64.
-So best is to assign TF work between 2^64 and 2^71 for now.
-Other fast kernels will follow.
+A Currently, the 79-bit-barrett kernel is the fastest one, working for factors from 64 bits to 79 bits.
+Selecting tasks for this kernel will give best results.
+The 92-bit-barrett kernel is quite fast too, but avoid factors between 92 bits and 95 bits - they will work but terribly slow.

 ###########
 # 7 .plan #
 ###########

-0.06
-- add a barrett kernel
-- SievePrimesAdjust

 not planned for a specific release / ongoing
-- keep features in sync with mfaktc
+- keep features/changes in sync with mfaktc
 - performance improvements whenever I find them ;)
-- find the reason for the occasional aborts
 - documentation and comments in code
 - find a smarter way for the vectors (not so many kernels and functions, but a compile-time definition)
-- combine barrett and vectors
 - full 95-bit implementation
-- once stable, enable uploading results to primenet
+- Makefile.win